ameistad/haloy/README.md

 Haloy uses the following Docker container labels on your application containers:

-* `haloy.role`: (Required) Identifies the role of the container.
+* `dev.haloy.role`: (Required) Identifies the role of the container.
 For applications managed by Haloy and configured in HAProxy, this should be set to `app`.
-* `haloy.appName`: (Required) The unique name of your application.
+* `dev.haloy.appName`: (Required) The unique name of your application.
 This is used to group container instances and name HAProxy backends.
-* `haloy.deployment-id`: (Required) An identifier for a specific deployment version of your application (e.g., a timestamp).
+* `dev.haloy.deployment-id`: (Required) An identifier for a specific deployment version of your application (e.g., a timestamp).
 This helps Haloy manage different versions and is crucial for zero-downtime deployments and rollbacks.
-* `haloy.port`: (Required, defaults to "80" if not specified in app config) The port your application container listens on.
+* `dev.haloy.port`: (Required, defaults to "80" if not specified in app config) The port your application container listens on.
 HAProxy will forward traffic to this port on the container's IP address.
-* `haloy.health-check-path`: (Required, defaults to "/" if not specified in app config) The HTTP path on your application that Haloy (and HAProxy) can use to check its health.
+* `dev.haloy.health-check-path`: (Required, defaults to "/" if not specified in app config) The HTTP path on your application that Haloy (and HAProxy) can use to check its health.
-* `haloy.acme.email`: (Required) The email address used for ACME (Let's Encrypt) to obtain SSL/TLS certificates for the domains associated with this application.
+* `dev.haloy.acme.email`: (Required) The email address used for ACME (Let's Encrypt) to obtain SSL/TLS certificates for the domains associated with this application.
 These certificates are then used by HAProxy for HTTPS termination.
-* `haloy.domain.<index>`: (Required, e.g., `haloy.domain.0`) The canonical domain name for a set of hostnames serving your application (e.g., `example.com`).
+* `dev.haloy.domain.<index>`: (Required, e.g., `dev.haloy.domain.0`) The canonical domain name for a set of hostnames serving your application (e.g., `example.com`).
 HAProxy uses this for host-based ACLs (Access Control Lists) to route traffic.
-* `haloy.domain.<index>.alias.<alias_index>`: (Optional, e.g., `haloy.domain.0.alias.0`) Defines an alias for the canonical domain at the same `<index>` (e.g., `www.example.com`).
+* `dev.haloy.domain.<index>.alias.<alias_index>`: (Optional, e.g., `dev.haloy.domain.0.alias.0`) Defines an alias for the canonical domain at the same `<index>` (e.g., `www.example.com`).
 HAProxy will typically be configured to redirect traffic from these aliases to the canonical domain over HTTPS.

 This mechanism allows Haloy to dynamically adapt the HAProxy configuration without manual intervention as applications are deployed, updated, or scaled.